trackman1997/Thrive/BUILDING.md

 ### Windows

-Visual Studio 2015 Community
+- Visual Studio 2015 Community (make sure to enable c++ support when installing)

-Visual c++ 2010 runtime
+- Visual c++ 2010 runtime

-MSYS (or full MinGW).
-Install with [mingwg-get-setup.exe](https://sourceforge.net/projects/mingw/files/Installer/) .
-Select `msys-base` package to install in the installation manager.
+- MSYS (or full MinGW).
+Install this with [mingwg-get-setup.exe](https://sourceforge.net/projects/mingw/files/Installer/) .
+Select `msys-base` package to get only the required parts in the installation manager.
 After installation you need to add `msys.bat` folder to the system PATH variable.
 For example: `C:\MinGW\msys\1.0`

 ### Linux

-GCC and Clang.
+- GCC and Clang.

-lsb_release
+- lsb_release

 ### Mac